ceorron/stable-inplace-sorting-algorithms/README.md

 hybrid_zip_sort and hybrid_merge_sort are both hybird sorting algorithms, combining insertion_sort with their respective algorithms, and as a result are faster variations of zip_sort and merge_sort respectively.

 binary_insertion_sort is a re-thought insertion_sort that searches in the sorted part of the list using binary search to find the insertion point.
 The algorithm is still O(n<sup>2</sup>), best and worst case, but now only does O(n log n) comparisons and so is faster in some cases.
 Note binary_insertion_sort is still slower than insertion_sort when sorting a small number of items.

+inplace_merge_sort and hybrid_inplace_merge_sort were added for comparison with zip_sort and merge_sweep_sort.
+As the most common in-place merge sort algorithms in use.
+They are O(n log n) comparisons/time complexity.

 # Example use - C++